bczsalba/pytermgui/README.md

 - [pyTermTk](https://github.com/ceccopierangiolieugenio/pyTermTk) - Name and functionality sibling of this project.
 Great TUI library if you are after tkinter/qt5 mimicking API.
 - [Jexer](https://jexer.sourceforge.io/) - One of the most insane-looking TUI libraries out there.
 Supports practically everything the terminal can do.
 I became aware of this project relatively recently, but it's been of great inspiration.
 - [notcurses](https://github.com/dankamongmen/notcurses) - Another ridiculously powerful TUI library.
 Well worth installing and checking out the examples provided.

+## Consider donating

+PyTermGUI takes up pretty much all of my freetime outside of work and university.
+Donations are always invested back into the project in some way, be it for better equipment or just extra motivation to continue working on it.

+Do note that functionality will **never** be limited behind a paywall.
+All donations are completely optional, only serving as a way to say "thanks".

+You can check out my [Ko-fi page](https://ko-fi.com/bczsalba) for more information.